Effective Date: 07/01/00

 - Sliding Scale Rates.

-Use the part-day rate or school age rate if the care provided is less than 5 hours per day.
+- Use the part-time rate if the care is provided for less than 5 hours per day.

-Use the full day rate if the care provided is from 5 through 12 hours per day.
+- Use the full-time rate if the care is provided from 5 through 12 hours per day.